-Many believe that job hopping could become the "new normal".
+Many believe that job-hopping could become the “new normal”.
 While the numbers indicate a recent trend toward employers being open to hiring candidates who change jobs frequently, there are still many hiring managers who will think twice before hiring someone they see as a job hopper.
 Job seekers need to think about their motivations for switching jobs as well as how their changing jobs will be perceived by future employers.
-So if you’ve already had a couple jobs in the past few years, you should carefully consider the pros along with the cons of changing jobs once again.
+So if you’ve already had a couple of jobs in the past few years, you should carefully consider the pros along with the cons of changing jobs once again.

 One of the main reasons people look for a new job is to increase their salary more than the usual 2-3% they could expect every year if they stayed with their current organization.
 You very well might increase your salary with a new job, but be sure to consider the whole benefits package along with evaluating what your quality of life will be in your new role.
-Will the work-life balance actually be worth the money?
+Will the work-life balance be worth the money?

 Sometimes staying with the same organization will not result in a promotion and that may not be your fault.
 There are a finite number of jobs in every organization.
 You may find that the opportunity for advancement at your current employer is limited because the people above you are not going anywhere.
 Or your job may turn into something that you had not signed on for initially.
 A new job can often lead to further skill development.
 It may be better for you to look elsewhere for a job where you can learn more, increase your skill set, and have a more positive experience than to stay put and get stagnant.

 If you do find yourself getting stagnant and just going through the motions, it may be time to start looking, even if you have not been in your current position very long.
 It is important to be excited and motivated at work.
 An employer who is not providing its employees with ways to stay interested will not be getting the most out of their people and that may not be a team you want to be on.